KenYounge/passcode/README.md

 # Overview

-Use `passcode` to encrypt python modules on your development machine, pass that code through an open git repository, pull the code into production, and then automatically decrypt and run (or reference) the code on the other end.
-Do all of this automatically, with just two lines of code.
+Use `passcode` to encrypt python modules on your development machine, pass the unreadable code through an open git repository, pull the code into production, automatically decrypt the modules on the other end, and run/reference the code in production.
+Do all of that automatically, with just two lines of code.

-`passcode` is useful when you want to include secrets (such as a proprietary method or a login password) directly into your code, but you do not want others to be able to read that information in the push-to-deploy (or backup) repository.
+`passcode` makes it possible to include secrets (such as a login password or some proprietary code) directly in your code without others being able to read it in a push-to-deploy repository.

-`passcode`  is written in pure Python 3.X, has no dependencies, and requires two lines of additional code to implement.
+`passcode`  is written in pure Python 3.X, has no dependencies, and requires two lines of code to implement.
+You can easily inspect and verify the operation of `passcode` to see what it does.

 ## Install

-Install with pip
+Install with `pip`

     pip install passcode

-Or copy `passcode.py` into your project.
+Or simply copy `passcode/` directory into your project

 ## Use

     import passcode
-    exec(passcode.import_export('private_settings', locals(), '~/passcode.key', '/private/passcode.key'))
+    passcode.execute('secrets', locals(), '~/mypasscode.key', '/private/mypasscode.key')

 ## Instructions  (step-by-step)

   1. Install passcode.

-     * `pip install passcode` into your environment

-     *  or copy `passcode.py` into your project folder.
+    pip install passcode

   2. Create a passphrase.